asujaykk/Self-Driving-Car-CARLA-ROS2/README.md

 https://youtu.be/jFORY41LDHo?si=h1kVquHgi4Zu2OJq

-## 🚦 PHASE-2: Implementing Collsion avoidance.
+## 🚦 PHASE-2: Implementing Collision avoidance.
-1. The waypoint following vehicle in phase-1 do not avoid collisons and traffic rules.
+1. The waypoint following vehicle in phase-1 do not avoid collisions and traffic rules.
 2. In Phase-2 we will add **collision avoidance control to the vehicle**.

 ### 🕹️ Step-by-step operation to do it with CARLA, ROS2, CARLA ROS2 bridge